Secure File Transfer Solutions for Data Privacy and Security

 General Data Protection Regulation - EU

-Health Insurance Portability and Accountability Act (HIPPA) - USA
+Health Insurance Portability and Accountability Act (HIPAA) - USA

 - A covered entity must implement technical policies and procedures that allow only authorized persons to access electronic protected health information (e-PHI)